jadecobra/python_tdd_exercises/source/truth table 01.rst

 Truth Table
 ===========

-Sometimes we want programs to make decisions based on inputs or conditions, and can make this happen with conditional statements.
+Sometimes I want programs to make decisions based on inputs or conditions, and can make this happen with conditional statements.
 Let us explore writing conditional statements in python with Test Driven Development using the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_ from mathematics

 There are two boolean values